Indian cricket team in England in 2011: 3rd Test

-India were put into bat by England and were reduced to 111 for 7, before making a slight recovery to finish 224 all out on the first day.
-Alastair Cook made 294, the sixth highest score by an English batsman, as England finished on 710 for 7.
+India were put into bat by England and were reduced to 111 for 7, before making a recovery to finish 224 all out on the first day.
+Alastair Cook made a mammoth 294 batting for two whole days, the sixth highest score by an English batsman, as England finished on 710 for 7.
 Indian batsman Virender Sehwag was dismissed for golden duck in both innings of the match – a king pair.
 Sachin Tendulkar was run-out on 40, after backing up MS Dhoni, when Dhoni's strike was deflected back onto the stumps by Graeme Swann.